 Summer Work

-Throughout the summer, students of all ages are expected to continue to engage their minds and their bodies in preparation for the upcoming school year.
+Throughout the summer, students of all ages are expected to continue to engage their minds in preparation for the upcoming school year.

 Rising First Grade